Dynamic cosmography of the local Universe: Laniakea and five more watershed superclusters: Watersheds of the Local Universe and their core attractors

 The Lepus supercluster is a basin of attraction in both reconstructions, with a volume of $8.1 \times 10^6$ (Mpc $h^{-1}$)$^3$ for individual galaxies and $6.9 \times 10^6$ (Mpc $h^{-1}$)$^3$ for galaxy groups, around an attractor positioned at $[-62,-39,-109]$ Mpc $h^{-1}$ and $[-47,-55,-125]$ Mpc $h^{-1}$, respectively.

 The Perseus-Pisces supercluster basin of attraction displays a volume of $4.8 \times 10^6$ (Mpc $h^{-1}$)$^3$ in the individual galaxies reconstruction, and $2.0 \times 10^6$ (Mpc $h^{-1}$)$^3$ in the reconstruction obtained from CF4 galaxy groups.
 Its central attractor is located at $[47,-23,-31]$ Mpc $h^{-1}$ and $[47,-23,-39]$ Mpc $h^{-1}$ for CF4 galaxies and groups, respectively, showing an important consistency between the two reconstructions.
+The coordinates of the Perseus-Pisces attractor differ from the location of the richest cluster in the Perseus-Pisces supercluster, the Abell cluster A426, with R.A. = $50^{\circ}$ and Dec. = $+41^{\circ}$ \citep[also see][]{1978MNRAS.185..357J, 2015AJ....149..171T}.
+However due to the low resolution of the reconstructions considered in this manuscript (7.8 Mpc $h^{-1}$), the positions derived from the segmentation method are not accurate and cannot be compared to redshift positions of clusters.

 Last, the Shapley supercluster has also been identified as a basin of attraction around an attractor located at $[-141,62,-16]$ Mpc $h^{-1}$ in both velocity fields.
+The position of the attractor is in good agreement with, for example, two Abell clusters known to be part of the Shapley supercluster: A3570 located at R.A, Dec. = $(207^{\circ}, -37^{\circ})$, and A3575 at R.A, Dec. = $(208^{\circ}, -32^{\circ})$.
 The volume of Shapley is evaluated to be $7.9 \times 10^6$ (Mpc $h^{-1}$)$^3$ and $27.0 \times 10^6$ (Mpc $h^{-1}$)$^3$ for CF4 ungrouped and grouped galaxies, respectively.
 In both cases, the basin includes the Coma supercluster.
 This may be an indication that Coma supercluster could be a sub-basin of Shapley supercluster.
 Shapley's basin found using the CF4 grouped version is much larger as it also encompasses the Apus and Laniakea superclusters, each identified as separate basins in the reconstruction from CF4 ungrouped galaxies.

 A few attractors have also been identified in the more distant region covered by the SDSS addition to the CF4 catalog.
 However, the computed basins of attraction cannot be constrained correctly because streamlines are overflowing up to the borders of the computational box, due to the lack of further distant data needed to delimit the basins on their far side.
 Also the errors on the galaxy distance data are proportional to distance, for this reason we will not comment on the volumes of the basins, though the instability in the values between the two reconstructions is easy to notice.
 For the sake of clarity, the SDSS attractors are classified in two groups depending on their position in the SDSS reconstructed overdensity.
 In the ungrouped reconstruction, only three attractors are identified.
 They are labelled \textit{SDSS-1a}, located at $[117,227,-227]$ Mpc $h^{-1}$, \textit{SDSS-2a/b}, identified accordingly at $[-102,297,102]$ Mpc $h^{-1}$ and $[31,289,156]$ Mpc $h^{-1}$.